chrisgrieser/shimmering-obsidian/documentation/Plugin and Theme Search.md

 - The thousand separator used with the download numbers can be set in the [workflow configuration](Workflow%20Configuration.md#Plugin-and-Theme-Search) (`thousand_seperator`).

 💡 To open local plugin folders and access settings of beta plugins, use the [Settings & Local Plugin Search](Settings%20and%20Local%20Plugin%20Search.md).

-💡 Note that prior to Obsidian version 0.13+, you need the [Hotkey Helper Plugin](https://github.com/pjeby/hotkey-helper) to open a plugin in the community browser.

 ## Themes
 **`op`: Combined Search of community `p`lugins and community themes.**